petrinets25/web/index.md

 ## Topics specific to Petri Nets
-* Analysis and synthesis, structure and behaviour of nets
+* Analysis and synthesis, structure and behavior of nets
 * System design and model-driven development using nets
 * Relationships between Petri nets and other approaches
 * Net-based semantical, logical and algebraic calculi
-* Higher-level net models (e.g, coloured nets, timed nets)
+* Higher-level net models (e.g, colored nets, timed nets)
 * Stochastic net models
 * Verification and model checking using nets
 * Process discovery and conformance checking
 * Computer tools for nets
-* Standardisation of nets
+* Standardization of nets
 * Experience reports describing applications of nets to different kinds of systems and application fields, e.g.:
     * flexible manufacturing systems
     * office automation